UMM-CSci-3601/backend-lab/LABTASKS.md

 Once you have created a milestone, you will be ready to create a GitHub Projects board to act as your visual workspace that is connected to your GitHub repository.

-> In future labs and the project, you'll need to create several epics, one for each major feature; implementing most epics will have at least two parts that together "slice the cake":
+> In future labs and the project, you'll need to create several epics, one for each major feature; implementing most epics will have at three parts that together "slice the cake":
 >
-> - Implementing the server-side functionality, e.g., adding support for a new API endpoint
+> - Implementing the server-side functionality (e.g., adding support for a new API endpoint
->     to the Javalin server code.
+>     to the Javalin server code and writing JUnit tests for that functionality).
 >
-> - Adding the client-side functionality that allows users to access that new server-side work, e.g.,
+> - Adding the client-side functionality that allows users to access that new server-side work, (e.g.,
->     adding elements to the website that allow a user to find todos with certain filters activated.
+>     adding elements including Angular components to the website that allow a user
+> to find todos with certain filters activated and writing Karma tests for the components).
 >
+> - Creating end-to-end (E2E) tests in Cypress that check the functionality from the client all the way through
+> to the database and back (e.g., using automated tests to check that when a user selects the checkmark by the
+> category filter, the correct query parameters are set and only todos of the correct category are visible).
+>
-> Since we've provided you with a fully functional client, you won't need to do any
+> Since you won't need to do any
-> work on the client side in this lab, so you won't _really_ slice the cake here, but you should
+> work on the client side in this lab, you won't _really_ slice the cake here, but you should
 > be aware that it will be important in the future for your issues to fully slice the cake.
 In the future, for each epic you should add the issues (tasks) that you think you'll need to complete to provide a full version of this feature.
 We will give you instructions about how to do that for future labs.
+For this lab, you will focus on just the
+> server-side aspects (testing and implementing server-side functionality).
 >
 > :warning: One thing you should **not** do is create separate tasks for things like unit tests
 > or refactoring.
 Those activities should be "baked in" to your work flow, and not considered
 > separate (and therefore to some degree optional) activities.

-## Creating a GitHub projects board
+### Creating a GitHub Projects board

 1. [ ] Click the `Projects` tab on your GitHub repository
 2. [ ] Select the green `+ New Project` button
 3. [ ] In the popup dialog, choose the `Feature release` template
 4. [ ] Use the text box at the top of the popup dialog to give your project a reasonable name
 5. [ ] Click the green `Create` button
-6. [ ] Create drafts for your issues
+6. [ ] Create drafts for each lab task in the coding part of the lab
-   1. [ ] Select the first text box on the project board
+   1. [ ] Select the next available text box on the project board
-   2. [ ] Type the name of your first issue and press enter
+   2. [ ] Type the name of your task and press enter
-   3. [ ] Repeat until all of your issues have been entered as drafts
+   3. [ ] Repeat until all of your tasks have been entered as drafts
    4. [ ] Your screen should look something like this:
 ![Image](https://github.com/user-attachments/assets/2a4e044d-adfb-4842-a35d-0232dab04f80)
 7. [ ] Now it is time to convert your drafts to issues and link them to your repository
-   1. [ ] Hover over your first draft and click the down arrow on the left of the line
+   1. [ ] Hover over your next unconverted draft task and click the down arrow on the left of the line (visible near the first issue listed in the image below)
    2. [ ] Select `Convert to issue` from the dropdown menu
-   3. [ ] Search for your repository in the dropdown menu and then select it
+   3. [ ] Search for _your_ repository in the dropdown menu and select it (:warning: Be careful to choose _your_ repository)
-   4. [ ] Repeat this for each of your drafts so each of them now have a green icon to the left of their title
+   4. [ ] Repeat this for each of your drafts so each of them now has a green circle icon to the left of the title
    5. [ ] Your project board should look something like this:
 ![Image](https://github.com/user-attachments/assets/b4015b48-78fd-40b7-a360-62c08b15fa1f)

-## Making sure your project is linked to your repository
+### Making sure your project is linked to your repository

 1. [ ] Navigate back to your repository
 2. [ ] Click the `Projects` tab on your GitHub repository
 3. [ ] You should now see the project you just made
 4. [ ] Select the `Link a Project` button
 5. [ ] Make sure your project has a checked box in the dropdown
 6. [ ] Now go to the `Issues` tab in you repository and make sure you have all the issues you added to your project

-## Using the project board
+### Using the project board

 The view that you see will have several views, each focused on a different way of thinking about the state of your project.